dprojects/Woodworking/Docs/README.md

 * **n - for verification:** this is a list of all items, grouped by item name (`object.Label`).
 This report type is necessary to verify that all boards were received from cutting service with correct dimensions.
 * **g - wood type:** this type of report groups all items based on their location in folders and containers.
 This allows you to place all items of a given color, type, or material in a single folder, and this will be reflected in the report.
 This makes it easier to order boards of different types or thicknesses but with the same dimensions.
 This type of report can also be used to create groups with edge veneer, left, right, or without veneer.
 * **m - material description:** this type of report is the same as `g - wood type` but the group name is created from material description as follows:
-  * If you have set Material for object, I mean the `.ShapeMaterial.Name` is not `Default` the `.ShapeMaterial.Description` attribute will be used.
-In this case if you have `.Label2` attribute the `.ShapeMaterial.Description` will be used.
+  * If you have set Material for object, I mean the `.ShapeMaterial.Name` is not `Default` the `.ShapeMaterial.Name` attribute will be used.
+In this case if you have `.Label2` attribute the `.ShapeMaterial.Name` will be used.
   * If you not have set Material but you have `.Label2` the `.Label2` attribute will be used.
   * If you not have set Material and also not have set `.Label2` attribute the global variable `MagicPanels.gWoodDescription` will be used.
 The global variable `MagicPanels.gWoodDescription` can be set via [magicSettings](#magicsettings) tool.
 * **e - veneer:** this type of report allows you to precisely describe each face of the object, based on the edge length.
 Thanks to this you can describe which edge lengths should be covered with veneer.
 To determine the edge color with veneer, you must set the color of the entire furniture as a color reference.
 Also you must set the edge symbol, which will appear on the report.